 Western Mountaineering SummerLite Sleeping Bag

 Western Mountaineering’s SummerLite sleeping bag is ideal for mountaineers, thru-hikers, and ultralight hikers looking for a slim, lightweight alternative to reduce their overall base weight when venturing into medium to high elevations.
-This sleep system is also a great investment for anyone wanting 850+ down fill power and a temperature rating of 32º F at an approximate price of $404.95 – $419.95, which is well below its closest competitors and offers a great value considering the number of features it includes.
+This sleep system is also a great investment for anyone wanting 850+ down fill power and a temperature rating of 32º F, which is well below its closest competitors and offers a great value considering the number of features it includes.